raizrazak/Devops-Projects/Project 13/Ansible Dynamic Assignments (Include) and Community Roles/Step 3.md

 Congratulations!
 You have learned and practiced how to use Ansible configuration management tool to prepare UAT environment for Tooling web solution.

+Next project
+Next project is a capstone project for this part of your Project Based Learning journey – it will require all previously gained knowledge and skills, and introduce more new and exciting concepts and DevOps tools!

+Get ready for new challenges ahead!
+Full Speed Forward!